WASdev/lab.devops/README.md

+#lab.devops

+This sample provides the means to create the VM images for an open source DevOps tool chain using WebSphere Liberty.
+As well as WebSphere Liberty the tutorial makes use of Eclipse, [WebSphere Developer Tools](http://marketplace.eclipse.org/search/site/%2522wdt%2522), [LARS](http://github.com/wasdev/tool.lars) with Apache Maven, Git, Jenkins, Docker|Chef.

 This project started as 'we need to generate our 3 VM images we use in our DevOps lab so we can update the s/w inside the images really easily'.
 We knew Vagrant does that so that's what we have here.

 1. Download and install Vagrant from https://www.vagrantup.com/downloads.html I put mine in C:\HashiCorp\Vagrant I used v1.7.4
 1. Download and install ChefDK from https://downloads.chef.io/chef-dk/ I used v0.10.0